Most people are likely familiar with HIV, but they may not know how it can affect the body.

 There are significant neurological complications of AIDS.
-HIV and AIDS can cause HIV-associated dementia or AIDS dementia complex, two conditions that seriously affect cognitive function.
+HIV and AIDS can cause HIV-associated dementia, a condition that seriously affects cognitive function.

 - memory impairment

 In very advanced cases, hallucinations and frank psychosis can occur.
-You may also experience headaches, balance issues, and vision problems.
+Some people may also experience headaches, balance or coordination issues, and vision problems.

-HIV also increases your risk for rashes and shingles.
-Shingles are caused by herpes zoster, the virus that gives you chickenpox.
-Shingles causes a painful rash, often with blisters.
+HIV also increases a person’s risk for shingles.
+The reactivation of herpes zoster, the virus that gives people chickenpox, causes shingles.
+The condition causes a painful rash, often with blisters.

-HIV can also make you prone to other skin conditions, such as:
+HIV can also make people prone to other skin conditions, such as:

 HIV can result in a range of symptoms, from mild flu-like symptoms in the early stages to neurological symptoms if the condition progresses to AIDS.

 Many of the effects described above are related to the immune system being continually compromised in the progression of HIV and AIDS.